Did you know that NPR is running their first-ever student podcasting contest?!

-Lastly, as you and your students are thinking about potential topics on which to focus original podcasts, you can invite them to listen to some of these great student journalist podcasts to spark ideas: Aging Out of Foster Care, Promposals, and Growing Up A Single Mom.
+Lastly, as you and your students are thinking about potential topics on which to focus original podcasts, you can invite them to listen to some of these great student journalist podcasts to spark ideas: Teen Girls and Positive Social Media Messages, Promposals, and Growing Up A Single Mom.

 You can find additional student podcasts in our list of Youth Radio stories.
 Any of these story formats could work for this podcast contest.